Skip to main content

 Colors swapped (red/blue)⚠️ not auto-handled — see "Color order is not implemented"

-Rotations are applied CW before flips.
-If the device also needs a different orientation for splash images than for live CORA frames (some hardware does), set splash.transformOverride on the model rather than changing image itself.
+Rotations apply CW before flips.
+If splash images need a different orientation than live frames (some hardware does), set splash.transformOverride rather than changing image.

 Phase 5 — measure key index mappings on hardware

-If you started with an empty keyMap (identity mapping), verify it now.
+If you started with an empty keyMap (identity), verify it now:

-1. Push image "key 0" (a big "0" label) to all 15 keys from the web UI mock, then switch to real.
+1. Push a labelled image to all 15 keys from the web UI mock, then switch to real.

-2. Press each physical key and check the key index logged in the web UI comm panel.
+2. Press each physical key and check the index logged in the web UI comm panel.

-3. Fill in keyMap.coraToWireImage / keyMap.wireInputToCora (or the simpler imageOffset / inputOffset if the mapping is a constant shift) based on your observations.
+3. Fill in keyMap.coraToWireImage / wireInputToCora (or imageOffset / inputOffset for a constant shift) from your observations.

-For an N-key device where N > 15, decide which keys to expose as "keys 0–14" and set -1 for unused physical keys in wireInputToCora.
+For an N-key device with N > 15, pick which keys map to "keys 0–14" and set -1 for unused physical keys in wireInputToCora.

 Checklist